Dictionary » Positive Words » Reclaim – Meaning, Definition, Synonyms and Antonyms

 Reclaim – Meaning, Definition, Synonyms and Antonyms

-The word ‘Reclaim’ (Verb) means to retrieve, recover, or take back something that was lost, taken, or neglected.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Reclaim’ correctly in sentences.
+The word ‘Reclaim’ (verb) means to get something back that was lost, taken away, or abandoned, or to restore it to a useful condition.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘reclaim’ correctly in sentences.

 Reclaim Explained in Depth

-A complete and detailed guide to the word Reclaim, including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word Reclaim, including meaning, definition, example usage, etymology, synonyms, and antonyms.

 Meanings of Reclaim